LUMA Application AREAS

 V-band frequency is very high with 40-75 GHz.
 The higher frequencies are used the finer the mesh must be, the number of OPI (openings per inch) must be higher.

 Large satellites (weight over 50 kgs) represent about a quarter of all satellites build and cover over 90 % of the generated turnover.
 Earth Observation is the most important field of use with approximately 50 % followed by telecom with 30-40 %.
 The business potential is huge and quickly growing.
+Learn more about Gold-plated Molybdenum Wires for Space Applications

-Industry Trends and Business Potential
+Industry Trends and Business Potential in Satellite Antennas

 The satellite industry is witnessing a shift toward higher frequency bands (Ka: 30–40 GHz, V: 40–75 GHz), necessitating finer mesh designs with increased openings per inch (OPI).
 Large satellites (>50 kg) dominate the market, representing approximately 90% of revenue.
 Key applications include Earth observation (50% market share) and telecommunications (30–40%).